 The Weight

 I’m not sure how vital weight is as a consideration when discussing a non-technical pack like the Daybreak, but it’s still noteworthy that the Daybreak is refreshingly light.
 Its materials and the lack of extraneous additions, such as zippers or straps (for the most part), mean that the pack is bogged down by unnecessary “features” you won’t use (or that you don’t need).
-The pack weighs 20.9 oz / 593 g in total and can support a (recommended) load of up to 25 lb / 11.3 kg (although you’re free to put more than that in the pack and be probably uncomfortable while lugging it around).
+The pack weighs 20.9 oz / 593 g in total and can support a (recommended) load of up to 25 lb / 11.3 kg (although you’re free to put more than that in the pack and probably be uncomfortable while lugging it around).

 A white Hyperlite Mountain Gear Daybreak backpack with orange bungee cords and climbing gear sits on a rocky surface in sunlight.
 Part of a blue water bottle is visible on the left edge of the image.